 A well-established biomedical manufacturer asked us to design and build an AV system for their executive conference room.

-The needs were typical of most conference rooms: provide a large stunning display, offer the ability to display computer presentations from not just a local PC but to also support a wide range of guest devices, integrate a crystal clear phone conferencing system, and make sure it is extremely reliable and very easy to use.
+The needs were typical of most conference rooms: provide a large stunning display, audio equipment rental and offer the ability to display computer presentations from not just a local PC but to also support a wide range of guest devices, integrate a crystal clear phone conferencing system, and make sure it is extremely reliable and very easy to use.

 The first issue we addressed was the display.
 Given the space of the room, we found that even a 90” television would prove to be too small for their application.
 Their budget didn’t allow for larger format video walls or LCD panels, so we were able to find a cost effective full HD projector from Sony (VPL-FH36).

 The audio, video, and control signals were elegantly delivered to each display via a single Crestron DM cable allowing us to mix and match any resolution and scale it properly for the projected display.
 The projector’s electric screen was also able to roll back up into the ceiling when the projector wasn’t in use, which allowed for that wall to be used in other applications.